 The reactions that occur next can change your brain.
 As your cortisol level rises, the membrane around your brain cells begins to allow too much calcium into the cell.
 This calcium overload can cause your neurons to start firing off signals too rapidly to process.
 Brain cells can also die from calcium overload.

 Large amounts of cortisol can cause a neuronal loss in your prefrontal cortex.
-Not a great area to lose cells from as it is the brain region responsible for making decisions.
-Your ability to use good judgement and plan for the future is also controlled by this area.
+It is not a great area to lose cells from as it is the brain region responsible for making decisions.
+This area also controls your ability to use good judgment and plan for the future.

-Lower levels of serotonin (your happiness hormone) also accompany increases in cortisol.
+Lower serotonin levels (your happiness hormone) also accompany increases in cortisol.
 Low serotonin makes you experience anger and pain more readily.
 This leads to increased aggressive behaviours and can contribute to depression.